 - Competitive pricing and low forex spreads

-- No fees on deposits or withdrawals
+- No fees on most deposits or withdrawals

 - Demo accounts for risk-free forex trading practice